 The introduction of transport Apps has made life easier for all of us.
 They are convenient and budget-friendly.
-Much efficient than random “tuks”.
+Much more efficient than random “tuks”.
 At the moment PickMe and Uber are the most popular taxi-hailing apps in Sri Lanka.
-(Unlike Uber who operates only in Colombo and suburbs, PickMe operates in Negombo, Pilliyandala, and Kandy also.
+(Unlike Uber which operates only in Colombo and its suburbs, PickMe operates in Negombo, Pilliyandala, and Kandy also.
 Negombo and Kandy are very popular tourist destinations.)
 I use their tuks and cabs daily because I don’t own a car.
 For the past twelve years, I’ve used them to commute between home and work regularly and every other time I need a ride.
 From my travels with them, I’ve learned some lessons.
 These lessons later became my ground rules for using their services.
 In this blog post, I wish to share those ground rules with you.

 Don’t Discuss Politics with PickMe/Uber Drivers